Belgium destination guides

 Ardennes

-Best for: They want rivers, forest, castle-town texture, and enough time for a base to matter.
+Best for: You want rivers, forests, castle towns, and enough time for the place you stay to shape the weekend.

 Dinant